 Sve je bilo odlično / izvrsno! – Everything was excellent!

-Last, but not least – don’t forget to pay before you leave!
-Most of the restaurants will accept credit cards, but it’s still useful to check if they do.
+Last but not least – don’t forget to pay before you leave!
+Most restaurants will accept credit cards, but it’s still useful to check if they do.

 Račun, molim. – Cheque, please.

 Oprostite, primate li kreditne kartice? – Excuse me, do you accept credit cards?

 Želite li platiti u gotovini ili kreditnom karticom? – Do you want to pay by cash or by credit card?

 Tip: In Croatia, a tip is rarely included in the price.
 If you were happy with the service and want to reward the waiter…